Last updated on January 20, 2023

 Standard is arguably the most popular and widely known MTG format, likely due to its dynamic and evolving gameplay.
 In it, you use a minimum 60-card deck with no more than four copies of any one card except basic lands from the most recently released sets, created with your wildest dreams in mind.
 Minus the banned cards, that is.

 But what is Standard rotation, and why should you care?
-Well, read on, as we’ll answer both of those questions and much more below.
+Well, read on, as I'll answer both of those questions and much more below!

 Standard rotation is, quite literally, the rotation of cards in and out of Standard play.
 When it comes to the schedule, it’s pretty straightforward: every fall, Wizards of the Coast rotates out the current sets of cards that can be used in Standard and replaces them with a handful of new sets.